aminomancer/uc.css.js/README.md

 The menu will be present in *all* context menus where you'd be able to open a bookmark, history entry, or synced tab, including menus, popups, panels, and even the Library/Bookmarks Manager window.
 However, for synced tabs, it will only be present in the sidebar, not in the profile panel, because the profile panel lacks a context menu in the first place.
 Right-clicking a synced tab in the profile panel simply opens the synced tab rather than opening a context menu.

+Update: The developers of Firefox Multi-Account Containers have implemented an optional setting that creates a similar menu when right-clicking bookmarks.
+However, this has all the same problems as the addon previously mentioned.
+It doesn't work on history entries or synced tabs, it puts the menu item at the bottom of the context menu instead of with the other "open x in tab" menu items, and it doesn't apply the correct colors to the container icons.

+That is, the "Personal" container is set to blue by default.
+It shows up as blue in all the native interfaces and in the extension pages & popups.
+But because extensions can't control context menu CSS, it isn't blue in the extension's optional bookmark context menu.
+All the icons in the extension menu are just black.

+So for several reasons, this script is still the best solution.
+If you use this script, turn off the redundant extension menus in `about:addons` > Firefox Multi-Account Containers > Options > "Enable Bookmark Menus"

 #### [Open Link in Unloaded Tab (context menu item)](/JS/openLinkInUnloadedTab.uc.js):

 Add a new context menu item that can open links in tabs without loading them.
 The item will appear in all context menus that are prompted by right-clicking on links or other link-like affordances.
 The menu item will open the link in a new background tab, which will start unloaded or "discarded."
 Specifically, the context menu entry appears in the content area context menu when right-clicking a link; and in every context menu where bookmarks, history, or synced tabs can be interacted with — sidebar, menubar, toolbar, toolbar button popup, and library window.